-- 1. System Manual This should include all the technical details (Where is the code?, What do you type to compile it?, etc.) that would enable a student to continue your project next year, to be able to amend your code and extend it. - 2.
-User manual This should give enough information for someone to use what you have designed and implemented.
-It is a good place to include screen shots of the application. - 3.
+1. System Manual - This should include all the technical details that would enable a student to continue your project next year, and be able to amend or extend your code.
+For example, Where is the code?, What do you do to compile and install it?

+- 2. User manual This should give enough information for someone to use what you have designed and implemented.
+It is a good place to include screen shots of the application or output. - 3.
 Supporting documentation or data If you have additional data, diagrams or things like a set of use case specifications that are relevant to the documentation of your work then they can be included in an appendix section.
 Don't just include everything, only items that are directly relevant to the documentation or description of your work. - 4.
 Test results and test reports If you have test results that add to the value of the report, but which would not fit within the page limit of the main report, you can include then as an appendix.
-Don't add them just to pad the report though. - 5.
-Project Plan and Interim Report Put copies of them into an appendix section. - 6.
-Code Listing Your code should be well commented and properly laid out.
+Don't add them just to pad the report, though. - 5.
+Project Plan and Interim Report Put copies of them into an appendix section.
+They don't need to be signed copies. - 6.
+Code Listing Your code should be properly presented and formatted neatly.
 Don't let long lines of code arbitrarily wrap round to the next line, as this looks very messy.
-In order not to use up too many pages you may like to use the 'a2ps' Unix facility, which allows you to put two pages of code onto one side of paper in landscape orientation - see the Unix 'man' pages for details.
+In order not to use up too many pages you can switch the paper orientation to landscape and print the code in two columns.